mapbox/maptime-mobile-workshop/README.md

 ### Create a Mapbox Account

 - You will need to have a Mapbox account to start building.
-Head on over to [mapbox.com](https://www.mapbox.com/) to sign up.
+Head on over to [mapbox.com](https://account.mapbox.com/auth/signup/) to sign up.

 ### Design a new custom style

-- *Go to Mapbox.com.studio to launch Mapbox Studio*
+- *Go to Mapbox.com/studio to launch Mapbox Studio*
 - Using this tutorial, create and publish a new custom [Mapbox Studio Style](https://docs.mapbox.com/help/tutorials/create-a-custom-style/).
-  - Already have data you want to visualize?
-Check out [this guide](https://docs.mapbox.com/studio-manual/overview/geospatial-data/) to learn how to upload your own custom data to use in a style.
+  - Alternatively, if you feel comfortable with Studio already or have an existing style you want to use, you can skip to tasks 2 and 3.

 ## Task #2: Understanding the basics of the Mapbox Maps SDKs